MinterTeam/minter-retnim-web/README.md

-# Minter Early Access Website
+# Minter snapshots download website

-This is the repository containing the code for the official Minter Early Access website [minternetwork.com](https://minternetwork.com)
+This is the repository containing the code for the official [retnim.com](https://retnim.com)

 ## Deployment script